epfl-dlab/GoogleTrendsAnchorBank/README.md

 2. Results are rounded to integer precision, which may cause major problems.

 Let's illustrate these two problems visually.
-For example, lets say you want to compare the popularity of searches for "Facebook" to searches for "Switerland":
+For example, lets say you want to compare the popularity of searches for "Facebook" to searches for "Swaziland":

 ![Image portraying rounding issues with Google Trends](./example/imgs/lead.png)

 We find that the comparison is highly non-informative:
-Since the popularity of Switzerland is always "<1%", we simply can't compare the two!
+Since the popularity of "Swaziland" is always "<1%", we simply can't compare the two!
 Moreover, if we did another query, say, "Facebook" and "Google", the values for "Facebook" would be different, since the results are relative:

 ![Image portraying transitivity issues with Google Trends](./example/imgs/lead2.png)

+**Trivia:** The (former) Kingdowm of Swaziland changed their name to the Kingdom of Eswatini in 2018, to prevent confusions with Switzerland.
 # `gtab` to the rescue!

 Fortunately, this library solves these problems.
 Simply run this code: